Lawrence Wilson

 Lawrence Jamel Wilson (born November 16, 1987) is an American former football linebacker.
 In both his junior and senior seasons, he led the Big East in tackles and was selected to the All-Big East First-team.
 He finished his collegiate career second in tackles all-time at UConn.
 Lawrence was selected in the sixth round of the 2011 NFL draft at pick number 166 by the Carolina Panthers.

-He was also a member of the Tennessee Titans, New Orleans Saints, Chicago Bears, Toronto Argonauts and the St. Louis Rams.
+He was also a member of the Tennessee Titans, New Orleans Saints, Chicago Bears, Toronto Argonauts and St. Louis Rams.

 Early life

 Despite playing high school football in Tuscaloosa, Alabama at Paul W. Bryant High School, Wilson received only one scholarship offer; from the University of Connecticut, partially because his father lived in the state.
 He committed to play football for the Huskies on January 16, 2006.

 College career

 After red shirting during his freshman season at Connecticut, Wilson began his playing career as the starting weakside linebacker in 2007, due to an injury to incumbent starter, Ryan Henegan.
 He would start all 13 games and set a freshman UConn record with 113 tackles.
 His sophomore season was highlighted by a game winning interception returned for a touchdown against Louisville.
 He would earn Big East Defensive Player of the Week honors for his performance in that game.

 Wilson led the Big East in tackles and was named to the All-Big East First-team during both his junior and senior seasons.
 He scored his third career touchdown off of a tipped pass against South Florida.
 It was the only touchdown the Huskies scored in the victory, and helped them clinch their first trip to a BCS bowl game.